 Jackie was waiting at the Port Authority in NYC one very cold winter morning for a very early bus to visit her parents near Boston.
 In those days the Port Authority was pretty disreputable so she wasn’t surprised to see as she waited on the bench, a dirty old sock on the floor among old paper cups and discarded newspapers.
 Then the sock moved.
-It moved again and upon investigation Jackie found the tiniest kitten – scared, starving, unkempt and desperate.
+It moved again and upon investigation Jackie found the tiniest kitten – a scared, starving, unkempt and desperate Maine Coon.
 No one seemed to claim or care for the pathetic creature so as the bus pulled up, inside Jackie’s coat went the kitten and together they boarded the bus.
 The sun was just then rising so as Jackie comforted the little thing she thought of a name for her, Aurore, French for sunrise.
 (Jackie was raised in France.)